-For applications to start a PGDE ITE course in August 2018 the eligible subjects will be: maths, computing science, technical education and physics.
+For applications to start a PGDE ITE course in August 2021 the eligible subjects will be: maths, computing science, technical education, physics, chemistry and home economics.

 The level of bursary will be £20,000 per student.

-The bursary is an incentive to ease the transition from giving up paid employment to undertake initial teacher education and will be over and above any normal student support provided by Student Awards Agency for Scotland (SAAS), as long as students meet the SAAS eligibility criteria.
+The bursary is an incentive to ease the financial transition for career changers to undertake initial teacher education and will be over and above any normal student support provided by Student Awards Agency for Scotland (SAAS), as long as students meet the SAAS eligibility criteria.

 Eligible students will also have their tuition fees paid by the Scottish Government and must apply to SAAS to have them paid.

-Applicants will be expected to have an offer of a place on a PGDE ITE programme at a Scottish university before applying.
+Applicants must have received an offer of a place on a PGDE ITE programme at a Scottish university before applying.

-Applicants will be informed if they have been successful within 28 days of receipt of their application.
+Applicants will be informed if they have been successful within 30 working days of receipt of their application.